 Life as a traveler proved creatively fertile: a screenplay was sold in 2001; armed with his Yashica T4 Super D, a collection of travel snapshots pointed to a singular direction of style.

-Solo exhibitions include Sidney Lerer at Bridgehampton, NY (2007) and Robin Rice Gallery in New York (2015 + 2017).
-His photography has been referenced and/or featured in New York Magazine, Architectural Digest and Photo District News; included in campaigns for Ralph Lauren; bestowed Lucie and Black + White Spider awards; and prominently featured in the PDN Annual.
+Solo exhibitions include Sidney Lerer at Bridgehampton, NY, (2007) and Robin Rice Gallery in New York (2015 + 2017).
+His photography has been referenced and/or featured in New York Magazine, Architectural Digest and Photo District News; included in campaigns for Ralph Lauren; bestowed multiple Lucie and Black + White Spider awards; and prominently featured in the PDN Annual.